MontelioneLab/AISAR/README.md

 ### Input files:
    - ESmodels: all pdb files, support filenames with "relaxed*.pdb" or "relaxed*_new.pdb"
    - RPF: input files to run RPF
-   - RCI.csv: from RCI webserver, the sequence was edited to match with the sequence from ESmodels.
-Need a head with the corresponding columns: Number and RCI.
+   - RCI.csv: output from the RCI webserver, the RCI sequence was edited to match the pdb sequence from ESmodels.
+Need to add a header to the corresponding columns: Number, RCI and Residue and save as csv format.

 ### Scripts:
  - runSCC.py: calculate SCC scores for all models, and write to file scc.sc